-Recent extensive conservation of the Queen’s House at the Tower of London has revealed something quite extraordinary… over 59 apotropaic symbols, or ‘witchmarks’ as they are commonly known.
+In 2015, conservation of the Queen’s House at the Tower of London revealed something quite extraordinary… over 59 apotropaic symbols, or ‘witchmarks’ as they are commonly known.
 These were found carved and burnt into the timber frame of the roof along with what is believed to be the first archaeological excavated spiritual midden, an assortment of domestic objects purposely hidden in a void next to one of the chimneys that included 46 animal bones, scraps of leather, a broken bladed tool, a broken spade shoe and a clay pipe.

 The marks are thought to date back from around 1540 to the early 18th century.
 It was commonly believed that houses were vulnerable to witches setting fire to them encouraging the occupants of the timber-framed Queen’s House to protect themselves.
 To ensure fireplaces were protected, items were built into or next to the chimneys to form a spiritual midden.
 The presence of so many domestic objects would divert the witch to the midden and away from the actual hearth, protecting the home.